Zibbp/ganymede/README.md

 ### Installation

-Ganymede consists of four docker containers:
+Ganymede consists of two docker containers:

-1. API
+1. Server
-2. Frontend
-3. Postgres Database
+2. Postgres Database
-4. Nginx

-Feel free to use an existing Postgres database container and Nginx container if you don't want to spin new ones up.
+Feel free to use an existing Postgres database container if you don't want to spin new ones up.

-1. Download a copy of the `docker-compose.yml` file and `nginx.conf`.
+1. Download a copy of the `docker-compose.yml` file.
 2. Edit the `docker-compose.yml` file modifying the environment variables, see [environment variables](https://github.com/Zibbp/ganymede#environment-variables) for more information.
 3. Run `docker compose up -d`.
 4. Visit the address and port you specified for the frontend and login with username: `admin` password: `ganymede`.